Heineken eyes control of indebted Indian tycoon's brewery

-MUMBAI Heineken is likely to ask Vijay Mallya, who owes creditor banks more than $1 billion (£700 million), to step down from the board of United Breweries, India's largest brewer, three people with direct knowledge of the plan told Reuters.
+MUMBAI, March 17 Heineken is likely to ask Vijay Mallya, who owes creditor banks more than $1 billion, to step down from the board of United Breweries, India's largest brewer, three people with direct knowledge of the plan told Reuters.

 They said such a move would likely be a prelude to the Dutch drinks firm raising its stake in the maker of Kingfisher beer to above 50 percent, betting on a small but fast-growing beer market.